FatherLuis/pywren-examples/README.md

 # Set Up

-In case you have no installed awecli and pywren, here is the link to get your ready. http://pywren.io/pages/gettingstarted.html
+In case you have not installed awecli and pywren, here is the link to get your ready. http://pywren.io/pages/gettingstarted.html